 Dr.-Ing.
 Johannes Behr received his M. Sc. diploma in Advanced Software Engineering from the University of Wolverhampton in 1996.
 From 1997-2004 he was working as a research assistant within the Visual Computing department of the Zentrum für Graphische Datenverarbeitung (ZGDV).
 Areas of interests where Virtual Reality, Computer Vision, Stereo Vision and 3D Interaction Techniques.
 Since 2005 Johannes Behr is working at the Fraunhofer Institut für Graphische Datenverarbeitung (IGD).
 In 2005 he has received his doctoral degree from the Darmstadt University of Technology.
 The title of his thesis is “Avalon – A scalable Framework for dynamic Mixed Reality Applications“.
 From 2008 to 2010 was he leading the VR-group of the "Virtual and Augmented Reality" department.
 He is now the head of the "Visual Computing System Technologies" department which coordinates the current and future efforts to develop the InstantReality and the X3DOM frameworks.

-Don Brutzman is a computer scientist and associate professor working in the Modeling Virtual Environments & Simulation (MOVES) Institute at the Naval Postgraduate School in Monterey California.
-Currently he cochairs the Extensible 3D (X3D), X3D CAD and X3D Earth Working Groups for the Web3D Consortium.
-Together with Len Daly he is coauthor of the book X3D Graphics for Web Authors, published April 2007 by Morgan Kaufmann.
-He is principal investigator for the Massive Multiplayer Online Wargame Leveraging the Internet (MMOWGLI) sponsored by the Office of Naval Research (ONR).
+Don Brutzman is a computer scientist and Associate Professor working in the Modeling Virtual Environments & Simulation (MOVES) Institute at the Naval Postgraduate School in Monterey California.
+Currently he cochairs the Extensible 3D (X3D) and X3D CAD Working Groups for the Web3D Consortium.
+Together with Leonard Daly he is coauthor of the book X3D Graphics for Web Authors, published April 2007 by Morgan Kaufmann.
 He is a retired naval submarine officer.
-His research interests include underwater robotics, real-time 3D computer graphics, artificial intelligence, and high-performance networking.
+His research interests include real-time 3D computer graphics, underwater robotics, artificial intelligence, and high-performance networking.

 Leonard Daly is a 3D-systems architect; speaker; and co-author of “X3D: Extensible 3D Graphics for Web Authors”; and President of Daly Realism, a consulting firm specializing in web applications and graphical information systems integration.
 He has presented at five SIGGRAPH and Web3D Conferences on various X3D and HTML topics.
 His current work is guiding the development of the next generation of integrated-3D/HTML players.
 He has won several awards for his innovative work in information projects at The Aerospace Corporation and Web3D Consortium.
 At the Web3D Consortium, he is chair of the X3D Working Group and sits on the Board of Directors.
 Previously was Chair of Los Angeles Profession Chapter of ACM SIGGRAPH.
 Mr. Daly holds a BS in Mathematics from Harvey Mudd College.